TheJahnavi/ScanItKnowIt-app/SELF_HOSTING_GUIDE.md

 ### 4. Database Initialization

-The application uses SQLite for data persistence.
+The application uses SQLite for data persistence by default.
 The database file (`scanitknowit.db`) will be automatically created when you start the application.

 You can also manually initialize the database:
 ```bash
 npm run init-db
 ```

+**For Production Use**: Consider migrating to PostgreSQL or MySQL for better scalability and persistence.
+See [DATABASE_MIGRATION_GUIDE.md](DATABASE_MIGRATION_GUIDE.md) for detailed instructions.

 ### 5. Build the Application